-Each Barn Block kit come with everything you need for each block.
-All the fabrics are high quality designer fabrics.
+Each Barn Block kit comes with everything you need for each block.
+All the fabrics are high-quality designer fabrics.
 Perfect!
 The cutting measurements and assembly instructions are easy to understand.
 I love how the fabric is perfect for each block!

 Finishing the Mini Quilt

 I used my Juki Miyabi to quilt my Barn Mini Quilt.
 Sometimes it is hard to know what pattern to quilt, so I used some heavy gauge vinyl to “audition” different designs.
 I liked how the faux wood grain pattern looked over the barn blocks.

 Have you ever tried Monofilament Thread by Aurifil?
 I used it and it worked wonderfully!
 Pro-Tip!
 Be sure to tighten your top tension disks to accommodate the thinness of this wonderful thread.

 Finishing things off with flange binding (which is my new favorite way to finish my projects) turned out great!
 Here is a couple of close ups of how that detail really makes a project POP!